RMDE/Half-open-port-scanner/README.md

 The application uses custom IP and TCP headers defined in include/my_headers.h

-# Output
+## Output
-## My Application
+### My Application
 ![My Application](/imgs/port_scanner.PNG)

-## NMAP Result
+### NMAP Result
 ![NMAP Result](/imgs/nmap.PNG)

 ## Note
+1. If your network interface has a name different than ens33, please add it at header_funcs.c:129
-To run this program, User must have root privileges.
+2. To run this program, User must have root privileges.
 This is becauses the program sends out raw packets .